The following functions are usually used in the optional initialization code:

 # IMPORTANT!
 Put these two lines in the "Optional initialization code" pane.

-previous_vertex = -1 # start with a non-existing vertex
+previous_target = -1 # start with a non-existing target

 # The rest of this code goes in the main pane

-# Get all possible indices except the vertex we used in the last iteration
+# Get all possible indices except the target we used in the last iteration

 possibleTargetIndices = math.range(1, targetPointsLength+1)